ABOhiccups/mGAMe/README.md

-## These are the Open Source Files to build a Manjaro: Gaming Edition.
+## These are the Open Source Files to build Manjaro: Gaming Edition.
 ### This is for anyone who likes to use mGAMe Source Files to create their own project.
 ### To download this Respin.
 Visit a SourceForge page.
 https://sourceforge.net/projects/mgame/